EconomyLens.com

 Related

 “For governments to allow private entities to essentially play Russian roulette with every human being on earth is, in my view, a total dereliction of duty,” said Russell, a prominent voice on AI safety.
 Countries and companies are spending hundreds of billions of dollars on building energy-hungry data centres to train and run generative AI tools.
-The rapidly developing technology promises benefits such as drug discovery, but could also lead to job losses and facilitate surveillance and online abuse among other threats.
+The rapidly developing technology promises benefits such as drug discovery, but could also lead to job losses, and facilitate surveillance and online abuse among other threats.
 Alongside that is the risk of “AI systems themselves taking control and human civilisation being collateral damage in that process,” Russell said in an interview at the AI Impact Summit in New Delhi.

 “Each of the CEOs of the main AI companies, I believe, wants to disarm” but cannot do so “unilaterally” as they would be fired by investors, he said.
-“Some of them have said it in public and some of them told me it privately,” he added, noting that even Sam Altman, head of ChatGPT maker OpenAI, has said on record that AI could lead to human extinction.
+“Some of them have said it in public and some of them have told me it privately,” he added, noting that even Sam Altman, head of ChatGPT maker OpenAI, has said on record that AI could lead to human extinction.
 OpenAI and rival US startup Anthropic have seen public resignations of staff who have spoken out about their ethical concerns.
-Anthropic also warned last week that its latest chatbot models could be nudged towards “knowingly supporting — in small ways — efforts toward chemical weapon development and other heinous crimes.”
+Anthropic also warned last week that its latest chatbot models could be nudged towards “knowingly supporting — in small ways — efforts toward chemical weapon development and other heinous crimes”.

 International gatherings such as this week’s AI summit provide an opportunity for regulation, although its three previous editions have only resulted in voluntary agreements from tech companies.
 “It really helps if each of the governments understand this issue.
 And so that’s why I’m here,” Russell said.
 India is hoping the five-day AI summit, attended by tech bosses and dozens of high-level national delegations, will help it power ahead in the sector.
 Indian IT minister Ashwini Vaishnaw said Tuesday that the country expects more than $200 billion in AI investments over the next two years, including roughly $90 billion already committed.